Monika (Doki Doki Literature Club!): Appearances

-Monika is one of the four members of the literature club in Doki Doki Literature Club!
-(2017), serving as its president and the designated nice girl preparing for an upcoming festival.
+Monika is one of the four members of the literature club in Doki Doki Literature Club!, serving as its president and the designated nice girl preparing for an upcoming festival.
 She is in this group alongside fellow members Sayori, Yuri, and Natsuki, with the newest member being the protagonist.
-However, she experiences an epiphany that leads her to discover that she and all of her friends are characters in a dating simulator video game.
-This drastically changes her attitude towards the other girls upon realizing she was not available to be picked as a romance option by the protagonist, having been written to be a two-dimensional supporting character.
-She discovers that, as the president of the club, she is able to manipulate the script and code of the game and break the fourth wall, leading her to manipulate the script to do things like emphasizing the negative traits of the other characters Sayori and Yuri (respectively depression and self-harm), in the hope that the player would choose her instead of them, only for the player to turn to the "worthless" Natsuki for platonic companionship.
+She discovers that the world is a dating simulator video game, changing her attitude towards the other girls upon realizing she was not available to be picked as a romance option by the protagonist, having been written to be a two-dimensional supporting character.
+She discovers that, as the president of the club, she is able to manipulate the script and code of the game and break the fourth wall, leading her to manipulate the script to do things like emphasizing the negative traits of the other characters Sayori and Yuri (respectively depression and self-harm), in the hope that the player would choose her instead of them.
+Sayori commits suicide as a result, and Monika attempts to manipulate the game in her favor, leading to her eventually deleting the other characters when things got out of hand.
+Afterward, she talks directly to the player, stating her love for them and talking to them about different topics until the player finds her files in the game's programming and deletes her.
+She is initially furious, but regrets how she treated the others and restores the game, though ends up deleting the entire game after Sayori takes her place and begins acting like her.
+In the enhanced version, Doki Doki Literature Club Plus!, Monika is shown genuinely caring for the other three girls and how they came to create the club.

-Monika ultimately manipulates Sayori's code to have her commit suicide by hanging due to severe depression, which causes the script to break and for Sayori to be removed from the game before the game restarts.
-Due to Monika's manipulation of the script, from this point onward there are a variety of "glitches" in the game, and she manipulates Yuri and Natsuki to make their behavior more erratic.
-She also tries to prevent the player from choosing Yuri or Natsuki, with the phrase "Just Monika" appearing at one point.
-This leads to Yuri killing herself due to her obsession with the protagonist growing too intense, after which Monika deletes the Yuri and Natsuki files.
-The game restarts with just the protagonist and Monika, with her emphasizing that rather than loving the protagonist, she loves the player.
-From this point, she will discuss various topics such as love and vegetarianism, going until the player deletes Monika's file from the game.

-Monika is initially furious about being deleted, but ultimately grows to regret how she treated the others.
-She opts to bring the other three back while removing herself.
-From here, there are two possible endings.
-In the normal ending, Sayori, now having become the president, gains self-awareness and Monika's powers.
-After attempting to trap the player as Monika did, Monika decides to delete the entire game to protect the player.
-Monika communicates with the player vocally, singing the song "Your Reality" and playing the piano while deleting the files.
-In this ending, she leaves a note explaining her actions.
-The other ending requires that the player spend time with Sayori, Yuri, and Natsuki equally in the first act.
-This causes Sayori, when she gains self-awareness, to learn from Monika's mistakes and thank the player for treating them so well.